wojtek-rz/wojtek-rz.github.io/content/post/ensemble-ai/index.md

 ### Lost hopes near the end

-Our score on the leaderboard was almost all the time the best.
-But other teams we very close, the difference was on the in the fourth decimal place.
-About 4h near the end we lost the 1st place on this task.
-Because for trying different techniques there was no time, we were given an advice from the mentor to just train more shadow models.
-We tried that but didn't take back first place.
+Our score on the leaderboard was almost always the best.
+But other teams were very close to us, the difference was on the fourth decimal place.
+About 4 hours before the end we lost the 1st place in this task.
+As there was no time to try out different techniques, the mentor advised us to just train more shadow models.
+We tried that, but still couldn't regain first place.

 But the score was calculated only on the 30% of test dataset.
 After calculating final results we saw that not only our solution to the first task was on the 1st place, but there was a larg gap between us and the 2nd place.
 The team that lost the 1st place must have had an emiotional rollercoaster.